 - The child is struggling to pay attention during school.

 - The child is acting act out, or disrupting the classroom.

 When either of these problems occur, it usually captures the teacher’s attention, and can then be brought to a parents attention.
 At this point, it’s important for the parent to seek help from their child’s physician or a qualified mental health expert to obtain an evaluation or diagnosis.

 Getting a diagnosis is especially important for school aged children because it can give them access to a support system that will help them succeed.
 If a child is diagnosed with ADHD, ADD, or another learning disability, they can qualify for special education assistance.
 With the right assistance and treatment, a child with ADHD can be very successful in school and beyond.
 But to obtain assistance and treatment, you have to start with an evaluation.

-The Center for Psychological Health provides evaluations, and treatment for children, teens, and adults.
+The Center for Family and Lifespan Development and The Center for Psychological Health provides evaluations, and treatment for children, teens, and adults.
 We have locations in both Seattle and Federal Way.
 Call us at 206-466-5649, or contact us online to schedule an appointment.